Pantex History Presentation

 1942 - Pantex Helps Win World War II

-The desperate need for munitions to fight World War II led to the creation of the Pantex Ordnance Plant, with operations beginning on Sept.
-17, 1942 on 16,000 acres of land east of Amarillo, Texas.
+The desperate need for munitions to fight World War II led to the creation of the Pantex Ordnance Plant, built on 16,000 acres of land east of Amarillo, Texas.
+Operations began on September 17, 1942, only nine months after the commencement of construction.

 Pantex was the last of 14 ordnance plants constructed in Texas to support the war effort, producing nearly four million conventional bombs and artillery shells during three whirlwind years of heavy production.

-The end of the War brought the end of production at Pantex, with the plant closing the day after the war ended.
+The Pantex Ordnance Plant closed on August 16, 1945, just one day after the announcement of surrender by Japan.
 The land acquired to build Pantex was leased to Texas Technological College (now Texas Tech University) for $1.

 1951-1991 – Pantex Rebuilt for Cold War Era

-The development of nuclear weapons that led to the end of the second World War also ushered in a new type of war – the Cold War.
-It was characterized by an arms race with nuclear weapons at the heart of the competition.
-The Pantex Plant played a key role in the Cold War, assembling thousands of nuclear warheads that helped maintain the détente between the Soviets
+The development of nuclear weapons that led to the end of the Second World War, also ushered in a new type of war – the Cold War.
+The Pantex Plant played a key role in the Cold War, assembling thousands of nuclear warheads that helped maintain the détente between the Soviets and the West.

 The Present and Future of Pantex